Jim Palilonis

-Palilonis joins NKU after spending the past three years as an assistant coach at Purdue Fort Wayne, competing in the Midwestern Intercollegiate Volleyball Association.
+Palilonis joined NKU after spending the past three years as an assistant coach at Purdue Fort Wayne, competing in the Midwestern Intercollegiate Volleyball Association.
 Prior to his time with the Mastodons, Palilonis also served as an assistant coach at Ball State for 16 seasons, who were also members of the MIVA.

 At Purdue Fort Wayne, Palilonis helped lead defensive strategy while at Ball State, he primarily worked with setters and helped lead the offensive strategy.
 At both universities, he served as the head recruiting coordinator for the program.